Skarlso/blogsource/content/posts/2018-03-15-kubernetes-distributed-application.md

 ##### Apply a new configuration file

 The problem with by-hand updates is always that they aren't in source control.

+Consider this.
 Something changed, a couple of servers got updated, but nobody witnessed it.
 A new person comes along and does a change to the template and applys the template to the cluster.
 All the servers are updated, but suddenly, there is a service outage.

 Long story sort, the servers which got updated are wacked over because the template didn't reflect what has been done by hand.
 That is bad.
 Don't do that.